 If you're looking for a quiet, smooth workout from the comfort of your home, a water rowing machine could be a great choice.
 The best water rowers provide an excellent lower and upper body workout that burns plenty of calories.
 Generating resistance with water also provides a more consistent stroke that feels much closer to "real" rowing.

-We think the best water rowing machine in 2018 is the FluidRower Viking 2 AR.
+We think the best water rowing machine in 2021 is the WaterRower Natural With S4 Monitor.
 While there are machines with more advanced features (especially in regards to the on-board console), the smooth stroke and adjustable resistance mean this model provides an excellent workout and great value.

 Do you have any questions about buying a water rowing machine?
 Or have you used one and want to give feedback?
 Let us know in the comments!